Ford Ranger Alarm Options

 With the Ford Ranger outselling the Toyota Hilux it’s about time I covered what alarm options there are for it.

 Interestingly the 2015 Facelift model actually comes with a factory installed “Volumetric Alarm System”.
-In other words an alarm with ultrasonic internal movement sensors, however you may want to consider adding a PIR sensor to it if you have a canopy with valuables kept in it.
+In other words an alarm with ultrasonic internal movement sensors, however, you may want to consider adding a PIR sensor to it if you have a canopy with valuables kept in it and a Double Tap Module.

-I recommend a Double Tap Module with will will prevent the Ranger from re-arming the alarm if you press the unlock button twice.
+The Double Tap Module prevents the Ranger from re-arming the alarm if you press the unlock button twice.
 This way the alarm will not re-arm and re-lock if you don’t open a door.
-Without it you need to open a door before accessing your canopy with can be a pain.
+Without it, you need to open a door before accessing your canopy with can be a pain.

 With the Cobra it’s easy to hide the siren and add horn honk on the Ranger so there is no vulnerable clutter in the engine bay and the alarm is much louder then any of the alternatives out there.